West Ham do not have the best track record when it comes to strikers.

 A total of £800,000 was shelled out on the striker, who arrived for pre-season looking a little nervous by all accounts.

 His first appearance, coming off the bench against Leeds, offered little indication of his abilities but it would get a whole lot worse in his second appearance, again as a substitute, against reigning champions Manchester United.

 Minutes after coming on, Boogers flew into an astonishing challenge on Gary Neville that sparked a mass brawl between both sets of players and, once things calmed down a little, a deserved red card for the Dutchman.

 Banned for four games by the FA for the challenge, Boogers returned to Holland and the tabloid press went into overdrive.
 The Sun reported that “Barmy Boogers” had run away to a Dutch caravan site and had been deemed “mentally unfit” to play.

 Peter Storrie, West Ham’s managing director at the time, attempted to quiet the speculation surrounding Booger’s absence insisting that they had gone to see the player and all was fine.
-“We had our meeting in the Hilton hotel at Amsterdam,” he said.
-“I didn’t see a caravan, or a tent for that matter.
+“We had our meeting in the Hilton hotel in Amsterdam,” he said.
+“I didn’t see a caravan or a tent for that matter.
 He is certainly not mentally unstable.
 It is absolute nonsense.”